jason9075/KuanJiaPo/README.md

 metric.
 Reminder audio files are stored under `static/reminders` (configurable via `REMINDER_AUDIO_DIR`).
 The audio for a reminder can be streamed at `/api/reminders/<id>/audio`.
+Reminders can also be deleted from the management page.

 ## HTTPS Setup